normful/vim-cpsc411/README.md

 # CPSC 411 Vim Plugin

+Vim plugin for the languages used in the UBC CPSC 411 course.

 Includes:

-- Syntax highlighting for the CPSC 411 Intermediate Representation language EBNF.
+- Syntax highlighting for the EBNF of the IR compiler language.

 ## Installation